Welcome to the Diocesan Property Department pages

 The department looks after insurance issues relating to Diocesan properties and provides advice on Health & Safety issues and good practice affecting anyone who visits, worships or works in Diocesan properties.

-It also provides pre-contract procurement “client representative” advice relating to alterations to existing Diocesan buildings and the construction of new facilities, churches and schools.
+It also provides pre- and post- contract “client representative” advice relating to alterations to existing Diocesan buildings and the construction of new facilities, churches and schools as well as managing building projects.

 Gutter cleaning - Use the SkyVac!